MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-custom.md

 ---
 # Archive customization (preview)

-This article describes how the archive feature in Microsoft Dynamics 365 Finance supports customization.
+This article describes how the archive feature in Microsoft Dynamics 365 Finance and operations apps supports customization.
 The archival framework supports extensions to include custom table fields and custom tables in supported functional scenarios.

 ## Add custom fields in history tables and business intelligence entities